 In fact, there was one shop which sold limoncello called the pink elephant.
 You will also find lots of souvenir shops and ice cream parlours.

-Eat an ice cream at Davide’s with over 85 flavours to choose from.
+We had an ice cream at Davide’s.
+There were over 85 flavours to choose from.
 The Antica Trattoria is ideal for a special occasion.
+We had dinner here.
 The food and service is excellent.
 As you dine, you will hear music played by a mandolin player which makes it even more special.

 Accommodation in Sorrento